MiguelCardoso19/noona-slot-master/README.md

 4. **Amazon CloudWatch**
    - Provides logging and monitoring for the Lambda function
    - Tracks execution history, performance metrics, and errors
-   - **Cost**: Free tier includes 5GB of log data ingestion, 5GB of log data archival, and 7 days of log data retention

 ### Why This Architecture?